zabbix/zabbix/templates/cloud/gcp/README.md

 This template is designed to monitor Google Cloud Platform (hereinafter - GCP) by Zabbix.
 It works without any external scripts and uses the script item.
-Currently the template supports discovery of [Compute Engine](https://cloud.google.com/compute)/[Cloud SQL](https://cloud.google.com/sql) instances project quota metrics.
+Currently the template supports discovery of [Compute Engine](https://cloud.google.com/compute)/[Cloud SQL](https://cloud.google.com/sql) instances and Compute Engine project quota metrics.

 ## Requirements